Skip to content

 }

-And the contract that uses trait Ownable:
+And the contract that uses the trait Ownable:

 contract Treasure with Ownable {